Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 How do loyalty program rewards work?

 Next, based on the goal you choose for your new loyalty program, you can design the reward mechanics.
-Are you going to reward members for shopping more often, buying certain products, talking about your brand etc.?
+Are you going to reward members for shopping more often, buying certain products, talking about your brand on social media etc.?

 Once you’ve decided that, think about what rewards your customers truly value.
 This could be vouchers to spend at your store, discounts or even third-party rewards.